Arizona Vehicle Title Transfers

 If either the buyer or seller have any questions regarding how to complete the title transfer, we recommend that you come into our office together, so we can get it done right the first time.
 It’s a sure fire way to make sure it’s done accurately, and both parties will have peace of mind.

 With an authorized third party provider, the change of ownership is completed within Arizona’s MVD systems instantaneously.
-The buyer walks out with their title, license plate, and registration.
+The buyer walks out a temporary license plate and registration.
+The new title and metal plate are centrally issued and mailed directly to the buyer.
 The seller can file a sold notice, check their plate credit amount, or request a refund of the plate credit in our office for a nominal fee.

 To process a title transfer from one owner to another, the buyer must present ID, must have the previous owner’s title correctly endorsed and/or notarized on the back, and if a lien was recorded on the title, a lien clearance or release will be needed.
 The lien release is sometimes completed and notarized on the front of the title, and sometimes is provided to the seller as a separate document.